-Why is it changing?For decades, LIBOR was a convenient way to determine the cost of floating-rate debt around the world.
+For decades, LIBOR was a convenient way to determine the cost of floating-rate debt around the world.
 The rate is calculated from a daily survey of large banks that estimate the cost of borrowing from one-another without putting up collateral.
 Because of concerns about the reliability of LIBOR, British officials announced that they would stop requiring banks to provide a daily quote after 2021, which is expected to result in LIBOR no longer being published.
 In March 2021, ICE Benchmark Administration (IBA), the administrator of LIBOR, announced that one-week and two-month U.S. LIBOR rate quotes will cease at end of 2021, and that all other U.S. LIBOR rate quotes will cease at end of June 2023, effectively discontinuing LIBOR.
 This delay will help to ensure a more orderly transition away from LIBOR, but it will not alter our transition efforts.